 You might boast yourself; you’re lying.
-I can do myself write an awesome article and let search engines rank my page on the first page of SERPs.
+I can write an excellent article and let search engines rank my page on the first page of SERPs.

 Well.
 You’re right!

 I mean, some search engines might do that.
-But, search engines like Google won’t ever rank a website in that way.
+But search engines like Google won’t ever rank a website that way.

-As you might know, old-school link building methods don’t work anymore.
-So, you have to have a good plan in hand before tapping into any market.
+As you might know, old-school link-building methods don’t work anymore.
+So, you must have a good plan before tapping into any market.

 So, first of all, you have to find out keywords that aren’t competitive.

-You can try for ranking medium or high competitive keywords after your blog has gotten some domain authority and build trust with search engines.
+You can try ranking medium or highly competitive keywords after your blog has gained domain authority and built trust with search engines.

-But, at first, use your efforts to rank for a low competitive, yet significant high volume keywords.
+But, first, use your efforts to rank for low competitive yet significant high volume keywords.

-It doesn’t matter writing a blog post by spending days that only receives 10-50 unique visitors per month.
+Writing a blog post doesn’t matter by spending days that only receive 10-50 unique visitors per month.